fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-1/cs424-fall-2022-project-1.md

 * Comparison: Select two subsets of the data (e.g., two regions, two time ranges), and compare them.

 Make sure you choose appropriate channels and visual marks when plotting the data in all subtasks.
+Even though there is no minimum number of plots, you should *comprehensively* explore the dataset, and it is difficult to do so with just a handful of plots.
+Make sure you visualize multiple attributes (or combinations of attributes) of the dataset.

 ---